 I spent a lot of my life not being the best listener.
 I cared about what other people had to say.
 I cared a little bit more about letting myself be heard.
-Maybe this is exclusively a “me” problem or maybe it its the fact that I am an extrovert and love talking.
-However, I get the feeling that some of you may be able to relate.
+Maybe this is exclusively a “me” problem but I get the feeling that I'm not the only one having a hard time really listening.

-Many years later and my job as a counselor involves a huge amount of listening.
+My job as a counselor involves a huge amount of listening.
 It is important that people feel heard when they are sitting in front of me and sharing their stories.
-I didn’t wake up one day suddenly a good listener.
+But I didn’t wake up one day suddenly a good listener.
 I practiced so that I could be better.
-I want the people in my life to feel heard and feel important.
+I got better because I want the people in my life to feel heard and feel important.